On this page...

 ...all referring to the same entity...

-...without even a single mention of the word lucifer!
+...without a single mention of the word lucifer!

-Jesus NEVER called Satan lucifer, not in His own Revelation to John, not in the book of Matthew, not in the book of Mark, not in the book of Luke, not in the book of John, nor in the book of Acts.
+Jesus NEVER called Satan lucifer, not in the book of Matthew, not in the book of Mark, not in the book of Luke, not in the book of John, nor in the book of Acts.
 He NEVER used the word lucifer, not when he was speaking to his disciples, not when he was speaking to the religious leaders, not when he was speaking to the crowds, not when he was speaking to Paul or any of the Apostles or Prophets, and not when he shared the revelation with John.

 Our LORD Jesus NEVER used the word lucifer in any translation of any Bible!